 STAY COOL – Keep your body temperature cool to avoid heat-related illness.

-- Stay in air-conditioned buildings as much as possible.
+- Stay inside air-conditioned buildings whenever it is possible.

 - Avoid direct sunlight.